 Use Mirrors to Make the Living Room Feel Bigger

-Bring in Indoor Plants for a Fresh Feel
+Bring in Indoor Plants for a Fresh and Lively Feel

 Hang Curtains to Add Height and Softness